SOHAMPAL23/Credit-AI-Score/README.md

 This project implements a machine learning system to predict loan approval chances based on applicant data.
 The model achieves over 98% accuracy, precision, recall, and F1-score.

+## Architecture

+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed information about the system design and components.

 ## Features

 - Predicts loan approval (Approved/Denied) based on applicant information